1st Generation Set Boxes

 Various items of Track were available separately as well as in the sets.
 These were supplied in cardboard cartons that were printed in Mid-Blue & Black in the standard graphic display of blocks of colours and stripes.
 Some items were available singly such as the Deflector Straight, the Lap Counter and the Chicane Set and these also contained the relevant Pale Green instruction sheets.
 The other standard items of Track such as the Straights, 4” radius Curves, 8” radius Curves and the 12” radius Curves were only supplied in cartons containing twelve pieces of Track.
 It seems from the standard Order Forms that the Terminal Straight was only supplied singly and not in a carton.

 Bridge Support Set Carton

 The Bridge Support Set was supplied in a cardboard carton which was printed in Yellow & Black and depicted an illustration of the items and their use.
 This carton also contained a Pale Green instruction leaflet describing how the Bridge Supports should be used.

 The carton for the controllers were specific to the item, they were printed in Red & Black with the graphic patterned display of solid colours and stripes and they were the same size as the cartons for the Cars.
 The initial E1 Controller cartons featured the standard graphic display in the centre section and the end flaps were printed alternately Red and Black with the lettering ‘CONTROLLER’ together with the Wrenn name and address in the contrasting colour.
-The later Mk 2 Controller cartons reverted to using one side as previously used for the Ferrari and one of the end flaps was printed in Black similar to the later Car Cartons leaving the central White ellipse featuring Black text stating ‘CONTROLLER VARIABLE Type E.1.DC’.
+The later Mk 2 Controller cartons reverted to using the generic design with one side as previously used for the Ferrari and one of the end flaps was printed in Black similar to the later Car Cartons leaving the central White ellipse featuring Black text stating ‘CONTROLLER VARIABLE Type E.1.DC’.